giantswarm/cluster-aws/README.md

 As of v0.21.0 it possible to specify more complex subnet layouts that allow using different sets of subnets for different grouping of machines.

-Subnet groupings can be defined by setting `.network.subnets`.
+Subnet groupings can be defined by setting `.connectivity.subnets`.
 For example, to have different subnets for control plane, worker and bastion nodes you might have something similar to the following:

 ```yaml
 connectivity: